Intergovernmental relations in the United Kingdom: Background

 In 1999, devolved administrations were created in Scotland, Wales, and Northern Ireland by the United Kingdom parliament.

 Joint Ministerial Committee (1999–2022)

 The Joint Ministerial Committee was created in 1999 by Tony Blair's Labour government, and sought to act as a focus for the coordination of the relationships between the four administrations.
-The terms of reference for the JMC were:
+It was established in 1999 and superseded by the Prime Minister and Heads of Devolved Governments Council in 2022.